yimuchen/dotfiles/README.md

   nix dependencies.
 This is mainly to help ensure that consistent development session can be configured with nix flake files.
-- All setting up of symbolic links for various configurations that are not easily handled by existing home manager.
+- All setting up of symbolic links for various configurations that are not easily handled by existing home manager configuration options.
+The miscellaneous configuration files in this case would be listed under the `config` and the `share` directory.
+And the structure within this directory should mirror what is expected in the `$HOME/.config` and `$HOME/.local/share` directory respectively.

-## Shell (ZSH)
+## Shell (`zsh`)

-The additional plugin system used will be [antidote], while the downloading of packages defined by antidote will be handled by nix.
-This ensures that the built system will have a fully functioning zsh, and you will not be prompted with a message when first logging into the shell.
+The additional plugin system used will be [`antidote`][antidote], while the downloading of packages defined by antidote will be handled by nix.
+This ensures that the configured system will have a fully functioning `zsh`, and you will not be prompted with a message when first logging into the shell.

-Aliases for standard coreutils tools, and some non-trivial combination of such tools will be defined in the nix configurations.
+Aliases for standard `coreutils` tools, and some non-trivial combination of such tools will be defined in the nix configurations.
 Programmable configurations should be defined in the separate `zsh/*.sh` files, such that they can be quickly updated when running into a bug without having to rebuild the system.

+## Shell helper scripts

+Additional helper scripts used for performing common routines in a CLI session should be store in subdirectories in the `zsh` folder.
+The individual nix configurations used for grouping terminal functionality would be used to expose these directories and the global `$PATH` variable.
+The scripts here should use vanilla `sh` where ever possible, as avoid using `nix` specific paths to complete the routine (i.e: the script should expected executable files to be exposed instead of pointing to a specific nix executable instance), as this ensure the same scripts can be ported to other systems that is not running Nix.

 ## Python helper scripts